abulatek/abulatek.github.io/index.md

 **Rocketry:** At Macalester, I was involved with [Macalester's High Power Rocketry team](https://abulatek.github.io/rocketry/), and I participated in the design and build processes of several competition rockets: Quantum Field Theory I, Quantum Heavy, and Mach-alester I. Our team intended to participate in the Spaceport America Cup in 2020, which was cancelled.

-**Technical theatre and more:** I also harbor a love for theatre and worked in the costume shop at Macalester.
+**Technical theatre and more:** I harbor a love for theatre and worked in the costume shop at Macalester.
 My favorite musical is [*Big Fish*](https://www.theatricalrights.com/show/big-fish/).
 I am an [avid player](https://www.youtube.com/channel/UCYdvdoHbrFpmEM9TXPnenIA) of the [Nancy Drew PC game series](https://www.herinteractive.com/shop-games/all-games/).
+I am a big fan of the podcast [The Adventure Zone](https://maximumfun.org/podcasts/adventure-zone/).

 ### Recent Activities

 - **April 2020:** Undergraduate Thesis Defense
   - I presented my honors thesis entitled "Design and Modal Analysis of an Ultra-wideband Receiver for Green Bank Observatory" based on my work at from this past summer.
-My paper is publically available to read (and my presentation is available to watch) on the [Macalester Journal of Physics and Astronomy website](https://digitalcommons.macalester.edu/mjpa/vol8/iss1/3/).
+My paper is publicly available to read (and my presentation is available to watch) on the [Macalester Journal of Physics and Astronomy website](https://digitalcommons.macalester.edu/mjpa/vol8/iss1/3/).

 - **January 2020:** Poster, *235th Meeting of the American Astronomical Society*
   - I presented my work from Green Bank at the 235th Meeting of the American Astronomical Society in Honolulu, Hawaii.